trinodb/trino/docs/src/main/sphinx/security/password-file.rst

 the LDAP documentation for generic instructions on configuring the server and clients to use TLS and authenticate with a username and password.

+Using :doc:`TLS <tls>` and :doc:`a configured shared secret
+</security/internal-communication>` is required for password file
+authentication.

 Password authenticator configuration
 ------------------------------------